dconstruct-tech/dash-sdk/docs/dash-nav/dash-nav.md

     }
 </style>

-# d.ASH Nav
+# d.ASH Nav Mobile

 ### Introduction

 | ![Screenshot](img/dash-nav-first-image.png){ align=center style="width:400px"} |

 Welcome to the d.ASH Nav application user guide!
 Whether you're using a mobile device or computer desktop for robot operations, we've got you covered.
-To access the user guide for your Android mobile devices, please refer to <a href="#section2">Section 2</a> in this page.
-For desktop usage, please turn to <a href="#">Section 3</a>.

 Now, let's delve into the functionalities that d.ASH Nav offers for seamless robot operations and the respective steps for each of them!

 ### Table of Contents
 This is the list of sections that can be found in our user guide.
-For quick access, simply click on the Section that you would like to see.
+For quick access, simply click on the section that you would like to see.

 ##### <a class="table_contents" href="#section1">1.
 Application Functionalities</a>